How you can help victims of Hurricane Dorian

 25120 Marion Ave., Punta Gorda, 941-639-8717

-The animal hospital shared on Facebook that they are accepting unopened bags and cans of pet food to be taken to the Bahamas.
+The animal hospital shared on Facebook that it is accepting unopened bags and cans of pet food to be taken to the Bahamas.
 For those who are not local, but still wish to donate, you can send donations to the hospital through Amazon.

 Bloom Academy